 In today’s digital age, email is an essential tool for business communication.
 However, it has also become a prime target for cybercriminals.
-One of the most common threats is the Business Email Compromise (BEC) scam.
+One of the most common threats is the Business Email Compromise (BEC) scam, also known as an email compromise attack.
 But how can you spot a BEC scam and protect yourself and your company?
-Let’s dive in and explore this topic together.
+Let’s dive in and explore this topic together while understanding the importance of cybersecurity for small business.

 What is a Business Email Compromise Scam?